hydraulic-software/flutter-demo/README.md

 packages for you and offers many useful features like cross-building/signing of packages, different update modes (silent/background and update-at-launch), and [much more](https://conveyor.hydraulic.dev/).

-## Packaging
+## Packaging it

-Open [conveyor.conf](conveyor.conf), which contains a basic config for Flutter.
+Installi [yq](https://mikefarah.gitbook.io/yq/) in the machine where you run Conveyor, and then [install Conveyor](https://conveyor.hydraulic.dev/latest/download-conveyor/).

+Open [conveyor.conf](conveyor.conf) and **edit the marked lines**.
+The config in this repository uses example deployment URLs.
 The package can be built by installing Conveyor and then running:

 ```
 conveyor make site